auth0/auth0-PHP/README.md

 This will create `composer.json` and `composer.lock` files in the directory where the command was run, along with a vendor folder containing this SDK and its dependencies.

-Include the Composer autoload file in your project and you're ready to use the SDK:
+Finally, include the Composer autoload file in your project to use the SDK:

 ```php
 require __DIR__ . '/vendor/autoload.php';